CloudGeometry/cg-devx-docs/docs/operators_guide/platform_management/platform_repo.md

 | SonarQube      | sonarqube  | Code Quality                       | https://sonarqube.<cluster-name>.<domain-name> |
 | Backstage      | backstage  | Portal                             | https://backstage.<cluster-name>.<domain-name> |

+[Cert-manager](https://cert-manager.io/) with a [Let's Encrypt](https://letsencrypt.org/) ClusterIssuer for TLS encryption is used to secure all public-facing services on Ingress.
+Certificates are requested automatically and will be auto-renewed.

 ## GitOps pipelines

 Contains cluster configuration for multi cluster support (to be added later)